aereaco/datastar/rebrand.md

-# Rebranding: Datastar to Nexus UX
+# Rebranding: Datastar to Nexus-UX

-This document outlines the steps to rebrand the forked "Datastar" project to "Nexus UX".
+This document outlines the steps to rebrand the forked "Datastar" project to "Nexus-UX".

 ## Overview
-Rebranding Report: Datastar to Nexus UX
+Rebranding Specs: Datastar to Nexus-UX

-This report details occurrences of "Datastar" and "datastar" within the repository and suggests replacement strategies based on the refined criteria.
+This spec sheet details occurrences of "Datastar" and "datastar" within the repository and suggests replacement strategies based on the refined criteria.
+Be very decerning between functional and branding.
+Simple rule is if it performs a function/operation it falls under functional, if it only describe the framework as a whole it more than likely branding

 ## Branding Rules